krisvers/krisvers/README.md

 - 👋 Hi, I’m @krisvers
 - 👀 I’m interested in programming in C/C++ and x86-Assembly
-- 🌱 I’m currently working on a toy operating system
-- ✨ I use Gentoo and Manjaro GNU/Linux
+- ✨ I use Gentoo and Arch GNU/Linux

 <!---
 krisvers/krisvers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.